ingo/ingo.github.io/_recipes/classic_sourdough_pancakes_or_waffles.md

 ---
-title: Classic Sourdough Pancakes or Waffles
-original_title: Classic Sourdough Pancakes or Waffles
+author: King Arthur Flour
 category: Breakfasts
 description: Delightful mild tang, sourdough pancakes and waffles evoke memories of Gold Rush days in California, when sourdough in some form was served to miners morning, noon, and night.
+favorite: "\u2713"
-image: placeholder.jpg
+image: classic_sourdough_pancakes_or_waffles.jpg
+original_title: Classic Sourdough Pancakes or Waffles
 size: about 2 dozen medium pancakes or 1 dozen 8" waffles
+source: https://www.kingarthurflour.com/recipes/classic-sourdough-waffles-or-pancakes-recipe
 time: 12 hours 42 mins
-author: King Arthur Flour
-source: https://www.kingarthurflour.com/recipes/classic-sourdough-waffles-or-pancakes-recipe
-favorite: ✓
+title: Classic Sourdough Pancakes or Waffles
 ---
 With their delightful mild tang, sourdough pancakes and waffles evoke memories of Gold Rush days in California, when sourdough in some form was served to miners morning, noon, and night.
 Be it in the shape of biscuits, a crusty loaf, or these breakfast treats, sourdough is an enduring American tradition.

 ### Ingredients